Tony's Blonde Hair Is The Biggest Mystery In The New 13 Reasons Why Trailer

 The actor posted a photo of his blonde hair, which he debuted back in March, with a caption teasing the upcoming season and confirming that season four is coming.
 "S4 isn’t a secret any longer.
 But season 3 has a few secrets you’re gonna wanna unravel," he wrote.
 "August 23rd.
 Is my hair blonde?
 Black?
 Do I have hair?
 Have I ever had hair?
 All will be revealed."

 Fans are forming their own plot theories to explain the hair transformation.
-"Omg Tony kills Bryce and he bleaches his hair blonde to not be recognized," wrote one commenter.
-While another wrote, "He runs away and disguises himself with a different hair color... all because he killed Bryce."
+"Omg Tony kills Bryce and he bleaches his hair blonde to not be recognised," wrote one commenter.
+While another wrote, "He runs away and disguises himself with a different hair colour... all because he killed Bryce."
 Could that be the major hint Navarro is dropping?

 Whether it's for 13 Reasons Why or not, the blonde dye job is actually super popular among the men of Hollywood, with both Channing Tatum and Zac Efron bleaching their hair this year.
 Now, it's just a waiting game to see if the blonde appears in season three or is a preview of the season four plot.